Chronicle of the Middle East and North Africa

 On 19 November 1977, Egypt’s president Anwar Sadat surprised friend and foe by travelling to Jerusalem for a two-day visit.
 He held talks with members of the Israeli government and addressed the Knesset, the Israeli parliament.
 A month later, on 25/26 December 1977, Sadat and Israeli Prime Minister Menachem Begin met in Ismailia (Egypt) to seal the Israeli-Egyptian diplomatic breakthrough.

 In the new situation, a planned second round of the multilateral Geneva Conference seemed irrelevant and was cancelled.
 Yet six years later, at the request of the UNGA, a second UN conference would take place in Geneva (from 23 August-7 September 1983) in which 137 UN member states participated.
 It was boycotted by the United States and Israel.
-In its final declaration, the Conference called for an UN peace conference with the full participation of all parties involved, including the PLO (Geneva Declaration on Palestine).
+In its final declaration, the Conference called for a UN peace conference with the full participation of all parties involved, including the PLO (Geneva Declaration on Palestine).

 Camp David I